Morning, Tuesday, 31st March 2020

 THIS EVENT IS CPD CERTIFIED

-This conference will focus on the development of the new National Retraining Scheme.
+This conference will focus on the development of the new National Retraining Scheme (NRS).

-Delegates will also consider the approach being adopted by the National Retraining Partnership - using a phased method of implementation, initially rolling out on a limited scale, and targeting older workers and those without a degree - and how it can most effectively integrate into the existing skills, training and qualifications landscape.
+They will assess the phasing and initial limited-scale roll out, and targeting older workers and those without a degree - as well as discuss how it can most effectively integrate into the existing skills, training and qualifications landscape.

 - Funding, scope and engagement with industry and the workforce to create an effective national retraining offering;